• Skip to primary navigation

 A delicious stack of warm apple cider donuts ready to be enjoyed.

 When it comes to fall I am in my element.
 My birthday is in November, which naturally makes autumn my favorite time of year.
 I love everything about the fall, the cooler temperature, cozy sweaters, and of course apple picking.
 There is something so heartwarming and comforting about an apple dessert that is engulfed in a sea of cinnamon and warm spices.
-Take one bite into these warm apple cider mochi donuts and you will instantly taste autumn in a donut.
+Take one bite into these warm apple cider donuts and you will instantly taste autumn in a donut.
 If you love fall as much as I do check out my ube lofthouse cookies or my black sesame pop tarts for more fall treats!

 These moist and bouncy apple cider mochi donuts with a crumbly cinnamon sugar coating are the best fall mochi donuts you will ever have.
 They are filled and coated with a rich apple flavor mixed with cinnamon and spice.
 Plus, they are one of the simpler recipes to make all you will need to do is reduce the apple cider and mix the wet and dry ingredients.
-These delicious apple cider mochi donuts will impress all of your friends.
+These delicious apple cider donuts will impress all of your friends.
 They will think you got them at a bakery!

 A stack of donuts with a bite out of the top donut.